DevThatCodes/todo-rs/README.md

 run the command: `./todo-rs -req[FILENAME] -opt[THINGS TO DO] -opt[FLAGS]`.
 arguments marked by -req are required.
 Similarly, arguments marked by -opt are optional.
 #### Current Flags:
- - `--fancy`: makes the list look better
+ - `--not-fancy`: makes the list look worse
  - `--new`: makes a new todolist
+### Removed flags:
+ - `--fancy`, reason why removed: now it is the default way of displaying the todolist
 ### To check the list
 run the command `./todo-rs [FILENAME]` where `[FILENAME]` is equal to the path of the todo-list file.
 ![2024-10-21-16-52-34](https://github.com/user-attachments/assets/70c4a268-5027-4516-85a6-c81f2810b6f6)